-7 Halloween Costume Ideas Based On Your Favorite '90s Books
+7 Halloween Costumes From Your Favorite '90s Books

 Books, halloween, and '90s nostalgia are my three favorite things.
 So what could be better than a Halloween costume from your favorite '90s book?
 Spoiler: absolutely nothing.
 Whatever your Halloween plans are, you'll be riding bookish vibes all night long, instantly becoming BFFs with the other book nerds who recognize you from their '90s reading.